Psychology and Human Development

 - Counseling Psychology: Investigate topics related to mental health and counseling, particularly with regard to human development and diversity.

-- Children, Families and Culture: Analyze the diversity of childhoods and families worldwide within the contexts of anthropology and sociology.
+- Children, Families and Culture: Analyze the diversity of childhoods and families worldwide within the contexts of anthropology, sociology, and globalization.

 Field experience starts in your first semester.
 You'll have the opportunity to observe human behavior and development firsthand in settings throughout Greater Boston.
-Potential field sites include early childhood learning centers, community centers, Head Start programs, hospitals and human service agencies.
+Potential field sites include early childhood learning centers, community centers, Head Start programs, hospitals, shelters, museums, and human service agencies.
 You can also pursue individual interests through independent study projects and research with faculty.

 Acquiring a Unique Skill Set